irozzo-1A/enhancements/keps/sig-cloud-provider/2025-extend-konnectivity-for-both-directions/README.md

 e.g. --target=6443:apiserver.svc.cluster.local:6443
 e.g. --target=6443:[2001:db8:1f70::999:de8:7648:6e8]:6443

 * `--bind-address=ip`: Local IP address where the Konnectivity Agent will listen for incoming requests.
-It will be bound to a dummy IP interface with IP x.y.z.v defined by the user.
+It will be bound to a dummy interface with IP x.y.z.v defined by the user.
 Must be used with the previous one to enable incoming requests.
 If not, and for backward compatibility, only the traffic initiated from the Control Plane will be allowed.

 ### Handling the Traffic from the Pods to the Agent